JGCRI/gcam-doc/fusion.md

 };
 ```

-A user then would use DEFINE\_DATA in the base class even if it is not going to define and data members.
-The first argument to DEFINE\_DATA must be a list of the name of the class then all possible subclasses of the class \[link to a section where we explain why\].
-Note that classes that do not have any classes derive from them will still use this method and the subclass list will only contain itself.
+A user then would use `DEFINE_DATA` in the base class even if it is not going to
+define and data members.
+The first argument to `DEFINE_DATA` must be a list of
+the name of the class then all possible subclasses of the class.
+Note that
+classes that do not have any classes derive from them will still use this method
+and the subclass list will only contain itself.

 ```cpp